App-vNext/Polly/docs/strategies/rate-limiter.md

 So, what is the purpose of the `OnRejected`?

 The `OnRejected` can be useful when you define a resilience pipeline which consists of multiple strategies.
-Like you have a rate limiter as the inner and a retry as the outer strategy.
-If the retry is defined to trigger for `RateLimiterRejectedException` that means the `Execute{Async}` may or may not throw that exception depending on future attempts.
-So, if you want to get notify about the fact that the rate limit has been exceeded your have to provide a delegate to the `OnRejected` property.
+For example, you have a rate limiter as the inner, and a retry as the outer strategy.
+If the retry is defined to handle `RateLimiterRejectedException`, that means the `Execute{Async}` may or may not throw that exception depending on future attempts.
+So, if you want to get notify about the fact that the rate limit has been exceeded, your have to provide a delegate to the `OnRejected` property.

 ## Defaults